 Springfield is a larger medium-sized city located in the state of Ohio.
 With a population of 58,106 people and 32 constituent neighborhoods, Springfield is the 12th largest community in Ohio.
 Much of the housing stock in Springfield was built prior to World War II, making it one of the older and more historic cities in the country.

 In terms of college education, the citizens of Springfield rank slightly lower than the national average.
 15.07% of adults 25 and older in Springfield have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Springfield in 2018 was $22,968, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $91,872 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.

 Springfield is a very ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Springfield include German, Irish, English, Italian, and Dutch.
+Important ancestries of people in Springfield include German, Irish, English, Italian, and French.